How to Negotiate Salary for Your Next Career Move

 Key Takeaways

-• Keep a positive attitude throughout the conversation and make sure you are listening actively.
+• Keep a positive and upbeat tone throughout the conversation, and make sure you are listening actively.

 Do your research